-We've all heard of the term miles per gallon and that the higher it is the better - but do you actully know what it means and what urban mpg, extra urban mpg and combined mpg means?
+We've all heard of the term miles per gallon and that the higher it is the better, we offer this important piece of information on every personal lease and business lease - but do you actually know what it means and what urban mpg, extra urban mpg and combined mpg means?
 In today's blog we explore the wonderful world of fuel consumption!

 When you are in the process of obtaining a new car, you will often hear a salesman mention 'miles per gallon' or 'fuel economy'.
 Put simply, all MPG does is tell you approximately how far your vehicle will travel based upon a single UK gallon, which equates to approximately 4.55 litres of fuel.
 A vehicle's miles per gallon is always an estimate because of the sheer number of variables the vehicle and tests have to consider and a vehicle's MPG score should be used as a guideline only.